inspircd/docs/docs/3/modes.md

 ### Channel Modes

+#### Core

-This page only lists core channel modes.
-For details on the channel modes of a specific module please refer to [the appropriate page for that module](/3/modules).
+This section only lists core channel modes.
+For details on the channel modes provided by modules, see below.

 Name       | Character | Type      | Parameter Syntax | Usable By         | Description
 ---------- | --------- | --------- | ---------------- | ----------------- | -----------